 - Inattention: Includes disorganization, problems staying on task, constant daydreaming, and not paying attention when spoken to directly.

 - Impulsivity: Includes spur-of-the-moment decisions without thinking about the chance of harm or long-term effects.
-She acts quickly to get an immediate reward.
+Your child may act quickly to get an immediate reward.
 She may regularly interrupt teachers, friends, and family.
+Sometimes kids with ADHD simply give any answer to a homework item, without having thought it through.

-Mental health professionals in the United States use the Diagnostic and Statistical Manual of Mental Disorders (DSM) to diagnose all psychiatric conditions, including ADHD.
+Mental health professionals use the Diagnostic and Statistical Manual of Mental Disorders (DSM) to diagnose all psychiatric conditions, including ADHD.
 The latest version divides it into three types:

 - ADHD predominantly inattentive presentation (what used to be called ADD)